Southeast High-Speed Rail: Atlanta to Charlotte Passenger Rail Corridor

 - The Norfolk Southern (NS) railroad corridor (also referred to as the Southern Crescent Corridor route);

-- a greenfield corridor that offers the opportunity to define a fully grade-separated route alignment with optimal geometric characteristics for high-speed passenger rail service.
+- A greenfield corridor that offers the opportunity to define a fully grade-separated route alignment with optimal geometric characteristics for high-speed passenger rail service.

-For more information on the Atlanta to Charlotte project, please visit GDOT's project website at http://dot.ga.gov/AtlantaCharlotteHSR.
+For more information on the Atlanta to Charlotte project, please visit GDOT's project website at http://www.dot.ga.gov/IS/Rail/AtlantatoCharlotte.